High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Preliminaries

-An allocation~$\ve\pi$ is \emph{Pareto-dominated} if there exists another allocation~$\ve\pi'$ such that for every agent~$\agent \in \agents$ it holds that~$u_\agent(\ve\pi') \geq u_\agent(\ve\pi)$ and for at least one agent the inequality is strict.
+\begin{definition} An allocation~$\ve\pi$ of the items~$\items$ with multiplicities~$m_i$, $i \in \items$, to agents~\agents{} is \emph{Pareto-dominated} if there exists another allocation~$\ve\pi'$ (over the same sets of agents and items together with their multiplicities) such that for every agent~$\agent \in \agents$ it holds that~$u_\agent(\ve\pi') \geq u_\agent(\ve\pi)$ and for at least one agent the inequality is strict.
 An allocation is \emph{Pareto-efficient} if it is not Pareto-dominated. \end{definition}

+In our work, we focus on a decision problem in which we ask whether for given sets of agents and resources, an allocation that is simultaneously envy-free and Pareto-efficient exists.